 Lung cancer diagnosis

-Your doctors will perform a number of tests to make a diagnosis, and work out whether the cancer has spread beyond the lung.
+Your doctors will arrange several tests to make a diagnosis and work out whether the cancer is in only the lung or has spread beyond the lung.
 The test results will help them recommend a treatment plan for you.

 Many people feel understandably shocked and upset when told they have lung cancer.
 If you need support, call Cancer Council 13 11 20.